2027 UPCOMING BOARD NOMINATIONS

 Identify potential nominees for service on the Board.

-Manage NCECA’s assets, including funds, property, and historical records.
+Exercise fiduciary responsibility for NCECA’s assets, including funds, property, and historical records.

-All Board members are expected to make an annual personal monetary gift to NCECA.
+Make an annual personal monetary gift to NCECA.

 Represent and speak on behalf of the Board when asked by officers or authorized person(s).